Skip to main content Skip to main menu Skip to search box

 number four

-*If the customer purchases their energy supply from an Alternative Retail Electric Supplier (ARES), the ARES will provide any applicable energy credits.
+*If the customer purchases their energy supply from an Alternative Retail Electric Supplier (ARES), the ARES will provide any applicable energy supply credits.

 Rate QF – Cogeneration and Small Power Production Facilities